industrial-edge/profinet-io-connector-getting-started/docs/Installation.md

 The PROFINET IO Connector requires Layer 2 access within the IED to enable a communication with the PLC.

-Hint: Layer 2 access can only be configured for a new IED, not later.
+Hint: From version ied-os-1.3.0-57, L2 layer can be configured after onboarding of IED.
+Previous versions support setting L2 layer **only** during onboarding.

 Open the management system and select "My Edge Devices" on the left side in the bar.